 consortium purchases, where there is a requirement to measure contract performance;

 all Point of Care (PoC) and PoC related Content Resources.

+Providers awarded to this Lot can supply electronic Content Resources ONLY under the terms of the “Health & Social Care Content (HSCC) Licence”.

 The HSCC Licence includes pre-agreed and non-negotiable terms including (but not limited to): licensing & usage; service availability levels; service credits ; monitoring & reporting requirements; technical standards; Service Level Agreements (SLAs) & Key Performance & Quality Indicators (KPIs), permitted and prohibited usage rights.

+In order to be appointed to Lot 1 potential Providers must agree and comply with the “Health & Social Care Content (HSCC) Licence” WITH NO AMENDMENTS.

 Purchasing Authorities can add in terms for additional service requirements to the HSCC Licence in Annex SEVEN to the “Order Terms & Conditions”, dependent on local purchasing requirements e.g. technical requirements such as API specification, ability to integrate content into local Resource Discovery Systems.

 Subject to 7.4.5, any additional terms set out in Annex SEVEN to the “Order Terms & Conditions” may not conflict with the terms set out in: